NEW: Susan Rice's seeming destiny is derailed by GOP opposition over Benghazi

 But that trajectory changed Thursday when the U.S. ambassador to the United Nations withdrew her name from consideration to succeed current Secretary of State Hillary Clinton.

-A former administration official said the decision to withdraw was Rice's, that the White House did not ask her to stand down.
+A former administration official with knowledge of Rice’s decision said this was Rice’s decision; the White House did not ask her to stand down.

 Rice’s path began decades ago with the help of family friend Madeleine Albright, the woman who became the first female secretary of state.